k4l1sh/WordlistGPT/README.md

 ## Features
 - Use of ChatGPT to generate related words.
-- Fast generation of uppercase and l33t variations
+- Fast generation of uppercase and l33t variations.
 - Customizable word sizes, random character insertion, and more.

 ## Usage